2405Gaurav/Study-AI/README.md

 ## 🎯 Project Overview

 Voicademy transforms the traditional, passive study workflow into an **intelligent, adaptive experience**.
 By integrating cutting-edge Voice AI with Large Language Models, the platform understands student needs, explains complex concepts in real-time, and generates personalized study materials on the fly.
-Built to be available 24/7, it acts as a mentor that evolves with your learning pace.

 ---

 ## 🧠 Core Capabilities

 ### 🗣️ Voice-Interactive Sessions
 Powered by **Vapi**, Voicademy allows students to have natural, low-latency conversations with their AI tutor.
-Ask questions out loud, get immediate verbal explanations, and practice active recall through natural dialogue.
+Ask questions out loud, get immediate verbal explanations, and practice active recall through dialogue.

 ### 📝 Dynamic Note Generation
 As you learn, the AI automatically synthesizes conversations and study materials into high-quality, structured notes.
 No more manual transcription—focus on the concept, while the AI handles the documentation.